open-rpc/spec/README.md

 Examples:

-Computing a link from a request operation where the `$params.id` is used to pass a request parameter to the linked operation.
+Computing a link from a request operation where the `$params.id` is used to pass a request parameter to the linked method.

 ```json
 {